kevinl95/Room160/README.md

 **Direct to Teacher:**
 - Student: "@teacher I'm confused about the essay assignment"
-- System: Forwards message to your email immediately
+- System: Sends email notification to teacher with student's phone number
+- Teacher: Texts student directly at the provided number to help with assignment

 **Science Question:**
 - Student: "Why do leaves change color?"